Where/when is the Academy?

 - You do not have to complete the entire application in one session, you can come back to it at a later time!

-First Bytes is an amazing experience for high school girls interested in studying CS.
+The Academy for Women is an amazing experience for high school girls interested in studying CS.
 As a former participant and later a Residential Assistant, I’ve been able to witness the transformative experience twice over.
-It’s amazing to see the ways that campers grow in confidence over the week, working together in teams to program and develop a project of their own.
+It’s amazing to see the ways that participants grow in confidence over the week, working together in teams to program and develop a project of their own.
 Girls have the ability to learn about the various facets of CS, learning from expert researchers and industry professionals.
-I can say confidently that First Bytes contributed to my decision to major in Computer Science and attend UT, and I am thankful to have participated in/worked with such a wonderful program.
+I can say confidently that Academy for Women contributed to my decision to major in Computer Science and attend UT, and I am thankful to have participated in/worked with such a wonderful program.

-Before attending First Bytes, I knew I was interested in coding but was unaware of the applications of computer science as a career.
-In just one week, First Bytes exposed me to a multitude of career options involving CS including architecture, the CIA and game design.
+Before attending the Academy for Women, I knew I was interested in coding but was unaware of the applications of computer science as a career.
+In just one week, the academy exposed me to a multitude of career options involving CS including architecture, the CIA and game design.
 Being introduced to all these focuses got me thinking about my future occupation, and motivated me to do research in topics I found especially interesting like computational neuroscience.
-Learning about the variety of specialties within CS made me want to go into research and proved to be the most impactful part of First Bytes.
+Learning about the variety of specialties within CS made me want to go into research and proved to be the most impactful part of the Academy for Women.